pimed/ProsRegNet/README.md

 ### Introduction
 Our source code has been modified from [cnngeometric_pytorch](https://github.com/ignacio-rocco/cnngeometric_pytorch), and have been tested successfully on Linux Mint, Cuda 10.0, RTX 2080 Ti, Anaconda Python 3.7, PyTorch 1.3.0.

 The code is only for research purposes.
-If you have any questions regarding the use of this code, feel free to contact Wei Shao (weishao@stanford.edu).
+If you have any questions regarding how to use this code, feel free to contact Wei Shao (weishao@stanford.edu).

 ### Dependencies
 PyTorch 1.3.0